 - Student number

-Students who plan to take the exam but have not taken FLS 401 are encouraged to prepare by reading several articles in their field of study and practicing translating them, and by reviewing a Spanish grammar book such as:
+Students are encouraged to prepare for the exam by reading and practicing translating several articles in their field of study, as well as reviewing a Spanish grammar book such as:

 - Resnick, Seymour, William Giuliano, and Phyllis M. Golding.
 En breve: A Concise Review of Spanish Grammar.
 5th ed.
 Holt, Rinehart and Winston, 2002.

-There is also a self-guided Moodle section that contains practice activities.
-Email the professor listed above to request access.
-The Moodle site assumes you have a textbook on Spanish grammar, such as the one listed above.
-En breve is available on textbook reserve in the library; many other grammar books are available as well.
-A good online resource for Spanish grammar from the Spanish in Texas Project at the University of Texas-Austin can be found here: http://grammar.spanishintexas.org/site-index/
+There is also a self-guided Moodle space FLS 401 Spanish for Graduate Students that contains practice activities.
+Email the exam administrator to request access.
+To get the most out of the Moodle site, the student should have a Spanish grammar textbook such as En breve, which is available on textbook reserve in the library.
+A useful online resource for Spanish grammar from the Spanish in Texas Project at the University of Texas-Austin can be found here: http://grammar.spanishintexas.org/site-index/

-Students must score at least 65% on each part of the exam to pass.
-The exam may retaken the following semester if the first attempt is not successful.
+Students must score at least 65% on the exam to pass.
+The exam may retaken.

 For more information on fulfilling the graduate reading requirement in a foreign language, see http://fll.chass.ncsu.edu/graduate/certification/